onflow/cadence/docs/language.md

   is where the transaction can check that its functionality was executed correctly with specific condition checks.

-  If any of the condition checks register as `false` the transaction will fail and be completely reverted.
+  If any of the condition checks result in `false`, the transaction will fail and be completely reverted.

   Only condition checks are allowed in this section.
 No actual computation